swap357/numba-prototypes/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

 To compile the generated LLVM IR into an object file, we can use the LLVM provisioned `llc` compiler as follows:

 ```
-llc -filetype=obj test_fma.ll -o test_fma.o
+llc -filetype=obj --relocation-model=pic test_fma.ll -o test_fma.o
 ```

-This generates a `.o` object file that needs to be further converted to a `.so` shared object file that can be imported elsewhere.
+This generates a `.o` object file that needs to be further linked to create a `.so` shared library file.
 This can be done with using a object code linker specific to your system, for linux it's `gcc`.
 Fortunately `conda` provides a simple eviroment variable `$CC` which redirects the commands to whatever linker is present in the current conda environment depending on the system.
 This is done as follows:

 ```
-$CC -shared test_fma.o -o libtest_fma.so
+$CC -shared -fPIC test_fma.o -o libtest_fma.so
 ```

 This generates the required `.so` file that can be imported within your project.
 In Python for instance this can be done using `ctypes`: